MatthewReid854/reliability/docs/ALT probability plots.rst

 - right_censored_stress - an array or list of the corresponding stresses (such as temperature) at which each right_censored datapoint was obtained.
 This must match the length of right_censored as each right_censored value is tied to a right_censored stress.
 - print_results - True/False.
 Default is True
 - show_plot - True/False.
 Default is True
 - common_shape_method - 'BIC', 'weighted_average', 'average'.
 Default is 'BIC'.
-This is the method used to obtain the common_shape (beta) parameter.
+This is the method used to obtain the common_shape parameter (beta for Weibull or sigma for Normal and Lognormal.
+Not required for Exponential as shape is always 1).
 'BIC' will find the common_shape that gives lowest total BIC (equivalent to the best overall fit), 'weighted_average' will perform a weighted average based on the amount of data (failures and right censored) for each stress, 'average' is simply the average.
-Note for the Lognormal and Normal plots, this variable is named common_sigma_method as we are forcing sigma to be a common value.

 Outputs: